everycure-org/matrix/docs/src/onboarding/index.md

 - `test`: Fully local and contains parameters that "break" the meaning of algorithms in the pipeline (e.g. 2 dimensions PCA).
 This is useful for running an integration test with mock data to validate the programming of the pipeline is correct to a large degree.
 - `local`: A default environment which you can use for local adjustments and tweaks.
 Changes to this repo are not usually committed to git as they are unique for every developer.

+!!! info
+    Our `cloud` environment is equipped with environment variables that allows for configuring the GCP project to use.
+This is especially relevant to switch between the `hub` and `wg` projects as desired.

+    The source code contains a `.env.tmpl` configuration template file.
+To configure the `cloud` environment, create your own `.env` file from the template and uncomment variables relevant to your configuration.

 You can run any of the environments using the `--env` flag.
 For example, to run the pipeline in the `cloud` environment, you can use the following command:

 ```bash